The Ultimate Travel Itinerary: Busan in 2 Days

 South Korea is an enormously underestimated country.
 It has the makings of a perfect travel destination yet it goes unnoticed by the average traveller.
 Other than Seoul, most people couldn’t even name another city.
 This means there are plenty of hidden gems scattered across this beautiful nation.
-Nestled between misty mountain ranges and newly renovated coastline is South Korea’s second largest city and the newest international cultural centre.
+Nestled between misty mountain ranges and a newly renovated coastline are South Korea’s second-largest city and the newest international cultural centre.
 It’s the only city you truly couldn’t leave out of your South Korean itinerary, let me introduce you to Busan.

-The city is nestled between rolling mountain ranges and a pristine coastline, with a number of attractions scattered throughout the city’s different landscapes.
+The city is nestled between rolling mountain ranges and a pristine coastline, with several attractions scattered throughout the city’s different landscapes.
 Busan proudly represents the undeniable spirituality that resonates through the country with some spectacular temples in some of the most mind-blowing sceneries.
 Busan has also become an important cultural centre, being the home of the booming Korean film industry.

 One day of your itinerary should be dedicated to visiting some of the incredible temples Busan has to offer.
 Most of them would even be considered the best in the country!
-They’re spread quite widely apart and can be a little hard to get to, but its well worth the effort!
+They are spread quite widely apart and can be a little hard to get to, but it’s well worth the effort!

-Thought its one of the more secluded, and more difficult to find temples in Busan, its arguably one of the most incredible.
-Seokbulsa Temple is built into the rock faces of Geumjeongsan mountain and adorned with gorgeous carvings which are etched onto the mountain side.
+Though it’s one of the more secluded, and more difficult-to-find temples in Busan, it’s arguably one of the most incredible.
+Seokbulsa Temple is built into the rock faces of Geumjeongsan mountain and adorned with gorgeous carvings which are etched onto the mountainside.
 The internal caverns of the temples house some modest shrines bathed in the glow of flickering candlelight, creating a wonderful atmosphere.

 There are a number of ways to arrive at the temple.
 One option is to take the Geumgang Park Cable Car to its peak before hiking the rest of the way, the second is to take a taxi directly to the temple.